CameronMangione/weather/README.md

 ## Project Overview

 Provide a short and concise overview of the project.
 We are looking to solve the problem of knowing if it rains more in Seattle over a four year time period compared to another US city.
-We used precipitation data from NCEI in the timeframe of 01/01/2018-12/31/2022. **To be determined** the key outcomes or findings.
+We used precipitation data from NCEI in the timeframe of 01/01/2018-12/31/2022.
+The key findings from this project were that it rains significantly more in Seattle in November-January, and it rains significantly more in Pittsburgh in the months of July and August.

 - **Objective:** Compare precipitation differences between two US cities between the time frame of 01/01/2018-12/31/2022.
 - **Domain:** conservation/weather